OD for Dummies

 Unintended Consequences

 I called off the boycott and carried the lessons from this experience into adulthood.
-It instilled in me a lifelong passion for making organizations more effective, inclusive, and responsive to the needs of those they serve.
-This formative event continues to guide my approach to Organization Development and systems change.
+It instilled in me a lifelong passion for improving organizations, making them more effective, inclusive, and responsive to the needs of those they serve.
+This formative event continues to guide my approach to Organization Development, particularly in the context of Academics for Democracy and Conflict Resolution.
+The insights I gained serve as a foundation for understanding OD for Dummies and driving systems change.

 More About Me